Kickskii/MaterialUtilities_b5_1/README.md

-note this is a simple fork of the material utilities addon because the one on extension platform was missing some features which i wanted from the older material utilities addon, the functions code was adjusted to work with blender 5.1 since that was the only part that needed tuneups, this repo is a reflection of those changes
+note this is a simple fork of the material utilities addon because the one on extension platform was missing some features which i wanted from the older material utilities addon, the functions code was adjusted to work with blender 5.1 since that was the only part that needed tuneup, this repo is a reflection of those changes

 # Material utilities v3.0.2 (Stable)